IBUNHABIBU/obsolete-lifestyle_articles/README.md

 ## your support
 Give a :star: if you liked this project
 ## Acknowledgments
-Credits goes to [Nelson Sakwa](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version) who designed this template on [behance.net](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version)
+Credits goes to
+-[Nelson Sakwa](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version) who designed this template on [behance.net](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version)
+- My mentor Raphael Noriode for technical assistance
+- All Microverse TSEs for their feedback that make me to improve technically
 ## 📝 License
 This project is [MIT](LICENCE) licensed.